erikerlandson/erikerlandson.github.com/_posts/2019-01-02-the-smooth-max-minimum-incident-of-december-2018.markdown

 title: "The Smooth-Max Minimum Incident of December 2018"
 date: 2019-01-02 13:25
 comments: true
-categories: [ computing, math, convex optimization, optimization, monotonic spline, spline, algorithms ]
+tags: [ computing, math, convex optimization, optimization, monotonic spline, spline, algorithms ]
 ---

 In what is becoming an ongoing series where I climb the convex optimization learning curve by making rookie mistakes,